libretro/libretro-cap32/readme.txt

-	CAPRICE32 4.2 LIBRETRO DEBUG VERSION WIP
+	CAPRICE32 4.2 LIBRETRO

-	What?: A quick port of caprice32-4.2.0 to LIBRETRO.
+A quick port of caprice32-4.2.0 to LIBRETRO.
-	Why? : It was the first computer i own.
-	Who? : Rtype

 All the credit of the caprice32 Emulator to Ulrich Doewich